ChronoSheets/ChronoSheets-CSharp-Client/docs/TasksApi.md

         public void main()
         {
             var apiInstance = new TasksApi();
-            var taskId = 56;  // int? |
-            var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token
+            var taskId = 56;  // int? | The ID of the TimesheetTask you want to get var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token

             try
             {
-                // Get a particular task by id CSApiResponseTimesheetTask result = apiInstance.TasksGetTaskById(taskId, xChronosheetsAuth);
+                // Get a particular task by Id.
+Requires the 'SubmitTimesheets' or 'ManageJobsAndTask' permissions.
+                CSApiResponseTimesheetTask result = apiInstance.TasksGetTaskById(taskId, xChronosheetsAuth);
                 Debug.WriteLine(result);
             }